ISTC Students Participate in Phi Theta Kappa Induction Ceremony

-Thirty-four Ingram State Technical College students were recently inducted into the Beta Psi Gamma chapter of Phi Theta Kappa honor society.
+Thirty-four J. F. Ingram State Technical College students were recently inducted into the Beta Psi Gamma chapter of Phi Theta Kappa honor society.
 PTK president and CEO Dr. Lynn Tincher-Ladner said the chapter is the first chartered by PTK with membership comprised exclusively of incarcerated students.

 In remarks to the initiates, ISTC president Annette Funderburk said she had long been looking forward to the day Ingram students could take part in the international organization for those attending two-year colleges.
 “This is a wonderful day for you and for Ingram,” Funderburk told the students, “and a reflection of the hard work everyone has done to help us reach this milestone.”